manikangkan/realtime-chatapp/README.md

 ## 📢 About The Project

-Real time chat is a site of clear cut demonstration of how we can embed web sockets in a chat application.
+Real time chat is a clear demonstration site of how we can seamlessly integrate websockets into a chat application.

 Features -